 It’s important to realize that investors will only start receiving an income once the renovation is over and a tenant is found.
 Additionally, the rental only amounts for roughly half of the income.
 Indeed, the eventual price increase of the property is expected to lead to the remaining revenue, once the project is exited.
-The cash-flow resulting from this kind of investment is thus less predictable form for development projects or real-estate backed loans.
+The cash-flow resulting from this kind of investment is thus less predictable than for development projects or real-estate backed loans.

-Moreover, these investments don’t actually have a set term.
+Moreover, rental projects don’t actually have a set term.
 Indeed, the timing for the exit will depend on the market conditions.

 Real estate backed loans

 The loan is granted to a third-party for a development project.
-All loans at ReInvest24 are secured by a 1st-rank mortgage.
+Nearly all loans at ReInvest24 are secured by a 1st-rank mortgage.
 Although the LTV The LTV (Loan-To-Value ratio) is simply the ratio between the loan amount and the collateral value, expressed as a percent.
 Smaller values indicate safer loans, where the collateral value greatly exceeds the borrowed amount.
 LTV values around 50% – 60% are usually regarded as safe. can be as high as 80%, many projects only have a 50% LTV, making them very safe.

 These real-estate projects are usually rather large.
 As a result, they will usually be funded in several stages.

 An additional 0.5% or 1% bonus may be granted for large investments.
 The threshold varies greatly from one project to another; it may be as low as €1,000 and as high as €10,000.

 These loans allow for some interesting geographical diversification.
-Indeed, many of them (roughly 40%) are located in Moldova, a country not available from ReInvest24’s competitors.
-The platform actually opened a branch in this country in October 2021.
+Many of them are located in Moldova, a country not available from ReInvest24’s competitors.
+ReInvest24 opened a branch in this country in October 2021.
 However, it’s worth noting that due the war in neighboring Ukraine, the country risk in Moldova has increased.
 I this personally refrain from investing there since the war broke out.